These 6 stages could make or break the 2025 Tour de France

 Wout’s chances?
 The Belgian has previously won on Mont Ventoux, winning a stage of the 2021 Tour de France that featured the first double ascent of the climb.
 He could be in contention again if there’s nothing to play for for his team in the GC contest.

-What to expect: A stage of two halves, the undulating first 81 miles makes way for a lactic acid-inducing final 26 miles as riders go from the valley floor to the moonscape of Mont Ventoux’s summit.
+What to expect: A stage of two halves, the undulating first 130km makes way for a lactic acid-inducing final 41.5km as riders go from the valley floor to the moonscape of Mont Ventoux’s summit.
 Expect all GC contenders to arrive at the foot of the final ascent with a strong support squad and a fast and furious battle to the line.

 06